armory/docs/content/en/armory-enterprise/try/instructions.md

 11. Click **Start Manual Execution** for the **prepare-quick-spin-environment** pipeline.
 12. In the **Select Execution Parameters** window, click **Run** to execute the pipeline that prepares the deployment environment.

-@TODO Add additional steps

 {{< alert color="success" >}}Your pipeline is deployed.
 When it completes you can try out the `basic-deployment` pipeline.
 Use the `teardown-quick-spin environment` pipeline to remove the a deployment.{{< /alert >}}

-## Armory CD trial version limitations
+## Armory CD easy install container limitations and troubleshooting

 The Armory CD instance is configured for easy installation, evaluation, testing, and proof of concept use.
 It has the following usage limitations:

 - Support for Blue/Green and Highlander deployment strategies (Canary not supported with this offering)
 - Service providers are limited to Kubernetes
+- Port 9000 must be open to deploy the service